Electric Bike Buyer's Checklist

 Choosing the right electric bike is important to make certain that your e-bike is comfortable and fits you well.
 First, you need to consider what you are looking for with regards to size, style, and features.
 We can assist you in finding a bike that not only fits well, but is appropriate for your lifestyle.

 First of all, don’t be deterred, we are here to help!
 There are certain qualities that you will want to look for in a bike to ensure it will suit your needs.
+Below is your electric bike buyer's guide with a more in-depth description of each of the steps to decide on an electric bike.

-What is your electric bicycle budget?
+What is your electric bike budget?

 First, you will need to determine what your budget is.
-You can find a quality electric bicycle for under $1000, but it will most likely not have all of the components that a $2,500 electric bike will have.
+You can find a quality electric bike for under $1000, but it will most likely not have all of the components that a $2,500 electric bike will have.

-What is your bicycle size?
+What is your electric bike size?

 Next, you need to decide what size bike will fit you best.
-Check the specs of the electric bike in question because most of the time the specs will mention what height range the electric bicycle will work best for.
+Check the specs of the electric bike in question because most of the time the specs will mention what height range the electric bike will work best for.
 Also, look at the max weight too.

 Once you have decided on size and budget, your next step will be to determine which style electric bike you need.